bloops-project/bloops/README.md

 * 👨‍🔬🥽🧪 Key-value embedded db, when moving the application to another location, you just need to copy the db file and run the application
 * 🚀 Without complex configuration, compiled and started

+## Language and localization
+No😔, only in Russian

 ## How does it work?

 ### Creating a game